AlexPresso/VideoStation-FFMPEG-Patcher/README.md

   <img src="https://github.com/AlexPresso/VideoStation-FFMPEG-Patcher/blob/main/banner.png?raw=true" height=200px alt="Banner">
 </p>

-This patcher is designed to continue the work from this [Gist](https://gist.github.com/BenjaminPoncet/bbef9edc1d0800528813e75c1669e57e), to enable **DTS**, **EAC3** and **TrueHD** support to Synology VideoStation, by replacing the original ffmpeg and gstreamer files by a wrapper using SynoCommunity packages.
+This patcher is designed to continue the work of [Benjamin Poncet](https://github.com/BenjaminPoncet), to enable **DTS**, **EAC3** and **TrueHD** support to Synology VideoStation, by replacing the original ffmpeg and gstreamer files by a wrapper using SynoCommunity packages.

 Huge thanks to [Benjamin Poncet](https://github.com/BenjaminPoncet), [Vincent Fortier](https://github.com/th0ma7), [SynoCommunity](https://github.com/SynoCommunity) and all contributors.